swrashgroup/aws-notes/iam.md

 ## What is IAM?

 Allow you to manage users and their level of access management to the AWS console.
-Tested for exam and co. aws account in real life.
 IAM is globally available and not specified to region

 ## What can you do with IAM?